 Like their similar counterparts, rats, mice have been pests for humanity for as long as we can remember, and exist on nearly every continent of the world.
 Although these rodents can appear somewhat cute and harmless, they are referred to as pests for a reason due to their potential to befoul any home they take residence in.
 Cities in particular, such as Sydney, provide mice with a large source of food and hiding places within a small area, and as such they can breed quite prolifically and quickly become an issue.
-If you need mice control, Sydney, or mice removal, Sydney, then Nationwide Pest Control is the best equipped and best qualified to provide the service you need!
+If you need mice control, Sydney, or mice removal, Sydney, then Genera Pest Management is the best equipped and best qualified to provide the service you need!

 Mice can be distinguished from rats by their size, with mice ranging from between 7cm-10cm in length in comparison to rats, which range from 16cm-20cm in length.
 The two most common species of mouse that are regarded as pests in Australia are the Field Mouse, which preys largely on sheds and farm buildings, and the House Mouse, which as the name suggests tend to live and look for food in households.
 The Field Mouse has a preferred diet of seeds from crops, as well as snails, insects and even fruits.

 “ The House Mouse has a preferred diet of cereals, which are found in abundance within most residences.
 Mice are primarily nocturnal, and live in complex tunnel networks beneath the ground. ”